 If you’re still stressing about your skin try adding these five things into your diet and saving that £50 you would have spent on a whole new skincare routine!

 1. Brazil Nuts

 These delicious nuts are incredibly rich in selenium which is a powerful antioxidant.
-Selenium offsets free radicals (these are unstable atoms that can damage cells and cause illness and ageing) before they can lead to tired looking skin.
-As well as being fabulous for your skin, Brazil nuts are also a great source of protein and energy whilst also being super easy to eat at your desk to help keep you focused and productive throughout the work day.
+Selenium offsets free radicals (these are unstable atoms that can damage cells and cause illness and aging) before they can lead to tired-looking skin.
+As well as being fabulous for your skin, Brazil nuts are also a great source of protein and energy whilst also being super easy to eat at your desk to help keep you focused and productive throughout the workday.

 4. Yellow and orange fruits and veg